 It is my view that, on the balance of probabilities, it is more likely than not that adverse conclusions would have been drawn had appropriate local professional agents been used to carry out appropriate due diligence on MN and Mr J in 2007.
-And as a result, Redswan would not have accepted the MN loan note investment into its SIPP wrappers.
+And it would still have been its view I 2013/2014.
+And as a result, Redswan would not have accepted the MN loan note investment into its SIPP wrappers in 2007 and it still would not in 2013/2014.
 I am satisfied that had Redswan taken steps to independently assess MN, the financial position of the company would have been identified.